Estimated reading time: 7 minutes

 - Would love to know the different approaches schools will take to the admissions interview; if it would be behavioral, if they would ask logic / creative questions, etc

-- Would love to know how much the interviewer knew about me ahead of time, to understand what I need to repeat or what will be old news
+- Would love to know how much the interviewer knew about me ahead of time.
+I would know what I need to repeat or what will be old news

-If you can take time to complete a one-page survey about your program, we are restarting our BSchool Profile project to gather honest feedback on programs for our community.
+Can you take time to complete a one-page survey about your program?
+We are restarting our BSchool Profile project to gather honest feedback on programs for our community.

 Want to contribute to MBAchic with your own MBA interview experiences?
 We’d love to have you share!
 Let’s connect here and get started.